lizrice/katacoda-scenarios/scratch/step35.md

 		Cloneflags:   syscall.CLONE_NEWUTS | syscall.CLONE_NEWPID | syscall.CLONE_NEWNS,
 </pre>

-In the `child()` function, add the code do the `proc` mount.
+In the `child()` function, add the code to do the `proc` mount.
 This has to happen after the `chroot` call so that it refers to `/proc` from the container's perspective, so add this at line 68:

 <pre class="file" data-target="clipboard">
     // Mount the proc pseudo-filesystem